oktupol/LatexWatcher/README.md

 directory.
 You can now edit your `.tex` files using your favourite editor and open a PDF-viewer to see the changes immediately whenever you save your progress.

+## Optional configuration

+Following environment variables exist and can be overridden in `docker-compose.yaml`:

+- **WATCH_MODE** - Possible values:
+    - `true` - the watcher continuously monitors the `source` directory until it is manually stopped.
+    - `false` - the watcher checks for updates in the `source` directory once, builds the PDF files for changed tex files, then exits.